samccone/events/README.md

 ### Events

-a litte fun rendering an ical esk calendar with overlapping events
+a litte fun rendering an ical-esque calendar with overlapping events